oobecomau/desktop.gov.au/docs/blueprint/platform.md

 --- | --- | ---
 Installation Mode | Custom | The type of installation – Default or Custom.
 The Default install does not allow customisation of the filtering.
 SQL Mode | Local DB | The location of the AAD Connect database.
 Local DB is the default configuration and the simplest to manage.
-Directory to Connect to | {Agency}.gov.au | Azure AD Tenant of the Agency.
+Directory to Connect to | {organisation}.com.au | Azure AD Tenant of the organisation.
 On-premises attribute to use for Azure AD (used for logging in to Azure AD) | User ID  | This attribute is commonly used for logins as it will ensure that the same credentials are maintained for on-premises and in-cloud authentication.
 Alternate ID | Not required | This is required in scenarios where primary ID may be duplicated between users in the organisation.
-OU Filtering | Enabled <br>{TBA by the Agency} | OU filtering will be used to ensure that specific OUs containing entities such as service accounts are not synchronised with Azure AD.
+OU Filtering | Enabled <br>{TBA by the organisation} | OU filtering will be used to ensure that specific OUs containing entities such as service accounts are not synchronised with Azure AD.
 OU filtering will be finalised during deployment and documented in As-Built-As-Configured documentation.
 Uniquely Identifying Users | Users are represented only once across all directories.<br>Let Azure manage the source anchor (ms-DS-ConsistencyGuid) | Default configuration.
 As users are not duplicated within the environment, this setting meets the solution requirements.
 The ms-DS-ConsistencyGuid is used when Azure manages the source anchor.
 Azure AD Attributes | Default – All attributes | Default configuration.
 All attributes to be synchronised.
 Synchronisation Interval | 30 minutes | Default synchronisation interval.<br>Note: Password resets and new accounts are synchronised immediately.